huggingface/blog/text-to-webapp.md

 ## Generating the HTML stream

-It is now time to return some HTML to the web client when then visit a url, say `/app`
+t is now time to return some HTML to the web client when they visit a URL, say `/app`

-To achieve this we are going to use Express.js and create and endpoint, in which we are going to stream the results from the Hugging Face Inference API.
+To achieve this, we will use Express.js and create an endpoint in which we will stream the results from the Hugging Face Inference API.

 ```javascript